-Another reason that the volume of lending matters is that when there is a high volume of applications for loans of modest size, relative to business loans, for example, lenders cannot afford to invest a lot of resources evaluating each loan application.
+The volume of lending matters also because, when there is a high volume of applications for loans of modest size, lenders cannot afford to invest a lot of resources evaluating each loan application.
 Once established, a credit bureau can help lenders to substitute more costly screening techniques (credit scoring) with timely credit history information without incurring an unacceptable increase in overall credit risk.
 These techniques need not depend on the information contained in one lender's files.
 Rather, they are often refined and calibrated using credit history information gathered from all participating lenders (e.g., FICO scores).